-A participant may take the following actions on a work item in an started queue:
+A participant may take the following actions on a Started work item, left-to-right:

-• View/Edit: This action will display the data parameters and their current values for the selected work item, either on a dynamically generated form (see Figure 6.23) or, if specified, a custom form, allowing the participant to view and/or edit the form's values.
-Any modified values are stored so that this action can be repeated for a particular work item a number of times before completion, allowing the
+• View/Edit: This action will display the data parameters and their current values for the selected work item, either on a dynamically generated form (see Figure 6.21) or, if specified, a custom form, allowing the participant to view and/or edit the work item's values.
+Any modified values are stored so that this action can be repeated for a particular work item a number of times before completion, allowing the work item to be processed by the participant in a progressive manner, if required.
+This action is disabled if the work item has no data parameters to display or gather values for.